Price check: Diesel prices around Burlington - NewsBreak

 Price check: Diesel prices around Burlington

-(BURLINGTON, IA) Your choice of gas station could be costing you as much as $0.20 if you’re buying diesel in Burlington, according to a recent price survey.
+According to a recent price survey, drivers could be saving up to $0.06 depending on where in Burlington they fuel up.

-The title of cheapest station in the Burlington area went to Circle K at 1012 Maple St, according to a Tuesday survey by GasBuddy.
-Diesel was listed there at just $2.99 per gallon.
-The most expensive station in the city was $3.19, at Ayerco at Us-34, the survey found:
+The survey looked at prices across the greater Burlington area, and found that the cheapest gallon of diesel as of Tuesday was $3.58, at Western Convenience at 122 S Lincoln St. By comparison, the most expensive was $3.64, listed at Love's Travel Stop at 582 S Lincoln.

-Region-wide, the average price of diesel was $3.05, according to the survey, which was conducted by internet gas price app GasBuddy.
+The average price across the greater Burlington area was $3.62, according to data collected by gas price app GasBuddy.

 Here’s how the other stations in the survey stacked up: